Hyperbaric oxygen (HBO) treatment

-A research study called HOPON (hyperbaric oxygen therapy to prevent osteoradionecrosis) is finding out if giving HBO to people with head and neck cancer after radiotherapy prevents damage to the jaw bone.
+A research study called HOPON (hyperbaric oxygen therapy to prevent osteoradionecrosis) is trying to find out if giving HBO after radiotherapy to people with head and neck cancer helps to prevent damage to the jaw bone.

 HBO treatment can also be given before reconstructive surgery to help healing, prevent infection and encourage blood vessels to grow and form new bone.

-If wounds or tissue are infected, treatment usually consists of medicines or surgery as well as HBO treatment.
+If wounds or tissue are infected, treatment is usually medicines or surgery as well as HBO treatment.

 Chronic radiation effects on the bowel

 There are a number of places where HBO treatment is given.
-Your doctor will be able to tell you your nearest centre for treatment.
-Some people may have to travel some distance.
+Your doctor will be able to tell you where your nearest centre for treatment is.
+Some people may have to travel a long way.